On the Third Gap for Proper Holomorphic Maps between Balls: Proof of Theorem

-{\bf Step (II): Completion of the Proofs of Theorems \ref{thm1} and \ref{thm2}}: {By} Lemma 3.2 in [Hu2], when $N\le 4n-7$, any $F\in Rat({\BB}^n,{\BB}^{N})$ can only have geometric rank $\kappa_0=0,1$, {or} $2.$ When $\kappa_0=0$, $F$ is linear and thus Theorem \ref{thm1} follows trivially.
+{\bf Step (II): Completion of the Proofs of Theorems \ref{thm1}}: {By} Lemma 3.2 in [Hu2], when $N\le 4n-7$, any $F\in Rat({\BB}^n,{\BB}^{N})$ can only have geometric rank $\kappa_0=0,1$, {or} $2.$ When $\kappa_0=0$, $F$ is linear and thus Theorem \ref{thm1} follows trivially.
 When $\kappa_0=1$, the proof of Theorem \ref{thm1} is already done in Step (I).
-The case of Theorem \ref{thm1} for maps with geometric rank two is a special case of Theorem \ref{thm2}.
-Hence, it suffices now to prove Theorem \ref{thm2}.
+The case of Theorem \ref{thm1} for maps with geometric rank two is obviously a special case of the following Theorem \ref{thm2}.